About the Episode

 Update on the Egan’s Regulars

 In the weeks following the closure of Egan’s the tribe was doing an amicable job of keeping itself together.
 A Facebook group popped up in which hundreds of photos were posted and where the regulars would daily come to agreements about where the group would go to wet their whistles.
 The raucous exiles roamed the city in search of a new home.
 Many of the town’s bartenders cast irritable glares as their own regular patrons were overrun sometimes 10 to 1 by unfamiliar faces.
 The Downtown Pub’s Yahtzee board was being regularly raided to make use of the game’s dice.
 The Egan’s crowd was occasionally met with reprimands for a variety of reasons including their insistence on ordering half-shots in bars where half-shots aren’t sold.
 Juke boxes that once played Lynard Skynard and Garth Brooks were now bellowing tunes like “My Ding-A-Ling”, “The Humpty Dance”, and anything else that the Egan’s folk thought might serve to annoy their friends and maybe more importantly, the curious natives of these unfamiliar establishments.
 There were plans to invade and take over a territory.
 Their regulars would assimilate to our ways, or they could take it on the arches.
-When Egan’s reopened, the occupation would end, the Eganites would go back to where they belonged, and the natives of whatever 2nd choice bar was decided upon, could return to their native lands.
+When Egan’s reopened, the occupation would end, the Eganites would go back to where they belonged, and the displaced natives could return to their own bars.

 As the weeks drew on though, Egan’s folk began discovering their own new favorite bars.
 Those daily accords gave way to individuality.
 Some people learned that they enjoyed the cleanliness of the Alcove, others noticed that Top Shelf had a similar layout to Egan’s, and on and on.
 Many became floaters, bouncing from bar to bar looking for a familiar face with which to shoot the shit.
 The group splintered before ever staking its claim on any one establishment.